How the Department of Labor creates these projections

 To estimate base year employment for each occupation, the department determines the occupational “staffing pattern” of each industry.
 Most industries have a wide variety of occupations.
 The staffing pattern is the breakdown of each occupation’s share of the industry’s total employment, referred to as “staffing ratios.”

 Employers in Alaska report the occupations of their workers when they submit their unemployment insurance quarterly contributions report.
 The reported occupations are the basis of Alaska’s Occupational Database (ODB).
-An analysis of the three most recent years of ODB data are used to calculate occupational staffing ratios for the majority of industries.
+We use an analysis of ODB data that corresponds to the projections’ base year, the most recent Occupational Employment Statistics data, available, and a baseline of historic industry staffing patters to calculate occupational staffing ratios for the industries.
 Since the ODB does not include federal government workers, staffing ratios were developed using occupation data from public and private industries closely related to individual federal divisions or agencies.
 For example, for civilian employment from army commissaries, staffing patterns for Other General Merchandise Stores (NAICS 452900) was used.
 Anecdotal information or survey data was also used as available.

 Step 3: Calculate base year and projected occupational employment